realworldocaml/book/en/guided-tour.md

 ## Where to go from here

-That's it for our guided tour!
-There are plenty of features left to touch upon and lots of details to explain, but the hope is that this has given you enough of a feel for the language that you have a sense as to what to expect, and will be comfortable reading examples in the rest of the book.
+That's it for the guided tour!
+There are plenty of features left and lots of details to explain, but we hope that you now have a sense of what to expect from OCaml, and that you'll be more comfortable reading the rest of the book as a result.